coreofscience/python-wostools/README.md

 ## Features

 - Free software: MIT license
--   Just parses an ISI Web of Knowledge file and produces a native python object.
+- Parses an ISI Web of Knowledge file and produces a native python object.
+- Parses RIS scopus files and produces a native python object.
+- Merges ISI and RIS files into enriched collections.
 - It has a cli to extract documents and citation pairs for you :smile:

 ## Credits